top of page

 • An equitable fair, fast fossil fuel phaseout and the advancement of The Fossil Fuel Non-Proliferation Treaty

-• Government commitments to loss and damage and biodiversity finance
+• Government commitments to biodiversity finance

 • Defending land defenders